What to Do with Green Tomatoes in the Fall

 Check the tomatoes weekly and remove those that have started to change color.
 You can place them on a warm windowsill to finish ripening.

-If you leave the rest of the still-green tomatoes for another week or two, more of them will change color.
+If you leave the rest of the still-green tomatoes in that box or cool place for another week or two, more of them will change color.
 Some years I've had tomatoes ripen after a month.

 Just remember to check them regularly, weekly if possible.